50 Threads found on edaboard.com: Load Sensing Circuit

 A very cheap method to make a CT is to use a small transformer and remove its secondary low voltage winding.
 Then use a single turn of think wire to serve as high current primary.
 The high voltage winding can now be used as current secondary with a suitable resistance as its burden (load, shunt).

-but i need zero cross detection for load current.. if i use CT then it have two terminals, but this circuit have three terminals.. how i can use it.I didn't get what you are trying to achieve.
+i used this zero croosing detector for voltage, it is accurate,but i need zero cross detection for load current.. if i use CT then it have two terminals, but this circuit have three terminals.. how i can use it.please help me

 are there differences with the supercapacitor position among the setup:

 *full bridge rectifier (4 1N60 germanium diodes)

 *dc/dc converter (TPS61200)